Madge Addy

 Marguerite Nuttall Addy OBE (16 February 1904 – 1970), also known under her married names Lightfoot, Holst and Hansen, was a British woman who worked as a nurse during the Spanish Civil War and as a spy during World War II.

 Early life

 She was born, one of five children, in Rusholme, Manchester.
 In 1930 she married Arthur W Lightfoot in Manchester and is believed to have worked in a hairdressing business in the Chorlton area.
 She was also a registered nurse.

-In 1937 she arrived in Spain during the Spanish Civil War and worked with the International Brigade as head nurse in a monastery near Ucles in Castile.
+In 1937 she arrived in Spain during the Spanish Civil War and worked with the International Brigade as head nurse in a monastery near Uclés in Castile.
 At the end of the war in 1939 she was rounded up as a foreigner and imprisoned, but eventually allowed to leave after a petition by the English government.